adityakumarrak2/IT_world_edu/HTML1/README.md

 variables created 'a' 'b' and 'c' and use of "ternary operator" for decision making.

-index2.html contains the use of tr,th,td to crate a form of sort which has 4 things: name & input box for it age & input box for it
+index2.html contains the use of tr,th,td to crate a form of sort which has 4 things:
+-name & input box for it
+-age & input box for it
-Gender & its choices(single choice can be selected) country & a dropdown for it a submit button
+-Gender & its choices(single choice can be selected) -country & a dropdown for it
+-a submit button

-index3.html contains the use of tr,th,td to crate a form of sort which has 4 things: hobbies & checkbox choices(multiple choices can be selected) food & list of choices(multiple choices can be selected) #has_error feedback & its input box with placeholder submit button
+index3.html contains the use of tr,th,td to crate a form of sort which has 4 things:
+-hobbies & checkbox choices(multiple choices can be selected) -food & list of choices(multiple choices can be selected) #has_error -feedback & its input box with placeholder
+-submit button